 #17 Osha Thai at Embarcadero – Financial District

 ARF, Osha Thai has had a strong foothold in the City since 1996.
 Although other locations have closed in the City, the paw-bulous Embarcadero location right across from the Ferry Building is still standing like a TOP DOG.
 With a lovely outdoor patio in front with heat lamps, Osha Thai is my go-to spot for some mouthwatering Thai food in a lively, trendy atmosphere.
 The best part about dining here is that you can sniff out all the intriguing sculptures at the Embarcadero Center as you stuff your mouth with some pad thai.
 From firecracker prawns to spicy eggplant to Kobe beef, Osha has you covered for all the delectable Thai goodies you can ask for.
 They also have a Happy Hour menu with discounted drinks and Thai tapas, from Monday to Sunday 5-7 pm (as of March 2022).

 WOOF, hope you enjoy my list of 16+1 BEST Dog-Friendly Restaurants in San Francisco!
 Feel free to share you dog-friendly San Francisco experience with me.
 BARK AT ME!

 Subscribe to my YouTube Channel: Wet Nose Escapades by Roger Wellington for fun dog videos!

-Be sure to sniff out my other dog-friend San Francisco posts:
+Be sure to sniff out my other dog-friendly San Francisco posts: